EV Battery Cell Balancing

 The Hook-up

-battery cellsYour EV’s battery is made up of many individual electric ‘cells’.
-These cells are connected into groups, or ‘modules’, which are then connected together to form one big battery ‘pack’.
+battery cellsYour EV’s battery is made up of many individual ‘cells’ containing chemicals that store a small amount of electrical energy.
+These cells are connected into groups, or ‘modules’, which are then connected together to form one big battery ‘pack’, the energy capacity of which is roughly equivalent to the sum of the capacity of all the cells in the pack.
+This potential energy is measured in Volts (V).

-A regular 12V lead-acid car starter battery, for example, is made up of six cells (2V each).
-Lithium battery cells are each around 3-4V, so an EV battery might have over 100 cells connected together to reach a combined voltage of 400V, and hundreds more cells to increase the battery’s overall energy storage capacity.
+Remember the old starter batteries in ICE cars?
+The battery cells in those lead-acid batteries each produced around 2V.
+Connecting six of these 2V cells together created a 12V battery.
+Lithium battery cells are each around 3-4V, so an EV battery might have over 100 cells connected together (in ‘series’) to provide a combined voltage of 400V, and possibly hundreds more cells (connected in ‘parallel’) to increase the battery’s overall energy storage capacity (measured in kilowatt hours – kWh).

 A Balancing Act

-To overcome this problem the Battery Management System (BMS) built into EV batteries is able to ‘balance’ the charge of each cell to ensure that all cells are equally charged.
-This is good for battery health.
+To overcome this problem, a Battery Management System (BMS) is built into EV batteries to electronically manage the battery.
+This management includes being able to ‘balance’ the charge of each cell to ensure that all cells are equally charged.
+This is good for overall battery health.

-EV battery cell balancing only occurs after a battery has been fully charged with an AC charger.
+The battery cell balancing process in most EVs only occurs after a battery has been fully charged with an AC charger.
 You cannot initiate cell balancing when connected to a DC fast charger – DC fast chargers shut down when the battery reaches 100% charge.

 Reality Check…

-With that ambiguity in mind, I consider that it is generally good practice to charge a Lithium NMC battery to 100% (on an AC charger) at least once every few months – and keep it connected to the charger after reaching 100%, until the charging device indicates that the battery is drawing zero current.
+With that ambiguity in mind, while it is generally good practice to regularly charge a Lithium Nickel Manganese Cobalt battery (NMC) to only 80%, it is also equally good practice to fully charge NMC batteries to 100% (on an AC charger) at least once every few months – and keep the charging cable connected to the vehicle after the battery reaches 100% SoC, until the charging device indicates that the battery is drawing zero current.
+Which might be some time after the battery is 100% charged.

 How do you know when the BMS is doing its cell balancing?

 Check your charger’s app interface.
-When our EV is charging at full throttle through our Tesla wall connector the battery is drawing 7.0 kW.
+When our EV is charging at full throttle through our wall connector the battery is drawing 7.0 kW.
 When the BMS is cell-balancing, the battery is drawing only 0.3 kW.
-When the cell balancing is complete there is no current being drawn, and the screen displays ‘Charging completed’, ‘Plugged in’, etc. (Images below from the Tesla app charging a non-Tesla vehicle on a single phase Tesla wall connector.)
+When the cell balancing is complete there is no current being drawn, and the screen displays the message ‘Plugged in’.
+(Images below from the Tesla app charging a non-Tesla vehicle on a single phase Tesla wall connector.)

 Battery charging and balancing in Tesla app

-Depending on your charging setup, and the State of Charge (SoC) of the battery when you commence charging, multiple charging sessions may be required to fully charge the battery and complete the balancing process to the point where the EV is no longer drawing charging current.
+Depending on your charging setup, and the State of Charge (SoC) of the battery when you commence charging, multiple charging sessions may be required to fully charge the battery and complete the balancing process (during your cheap charging “window”) to the point where the EV is no longer drawing charging current.

 Graph of battery charging and cell balancing

-The example above is using a 7 kW wall connector.
-A similar charging profile applies for a 3 phase 11 kW wall connector.
-You can also fully charge and balance your battery with a portable 2 kW ‘granny charger’ – but it will take much longer, usually over several charging sessions if only charging at night.
+The charging profile displayed in the above graph is using a 7 kW wall connector.
+A similar charging profile applies for a 3 phase 11 kW wall connector, but with a shorter time span.
+You can also fully charge and balance your battery with a portable 2 kW ‘granny charger’ – but it will take much longer, possibly over several charging sessions, to reach 100% SoC if only charging at night.

 Going all the way?